Gov. Greitens travels to small town to announce broadband program for rural schools

 “When you see here in a place like Holiday with great teachers like this, they need to have the tools and the resources in order to make sure that every kid in the state of Missouri is able to live up to their god given potential and to pursue their passions.”

-Holliday School Adminstrator Daniel Liebhart thinks the boost in online availability provides new opportunities for rural schools.
+Holliday School Administrator Daniel Liebhart thinks the boost in online availability provides new opportunities for rural schools.

 “Just having the broadband availability to our students, having uninterrupted internet service, researching things online, online classes, any of those benefit our children” said Liebhart.
 “And then the part about the cost, where it wouldn’t cost anything to our district would be huge.
 You come to a small school like Holliday puts the little town on the map.
 The turnout was excellent.
 A huge percentage of our town was here to support this.”